RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation: Method

 RGB-D cameras usually produce two kinds of errors on transparent objects~\cite{trans_survey}.
 Type I error happens when reflection happens and the camera fails to detect the depth value, resulting in incomplete depth maps.
 Type II error is highly related to the refractive effect, which occurs when the light refracts through the object's surface and is reflected back by the non-transparent background.
 Figure~\ref{fig:flow_definition} illustrates the relationship between refraction and Type II error.

 Refractive flow is used to model the refractive effect of a transparent object.
 Intuitively, each \textit{pixel} on the refractive flow is a 2D vector $(\Delta x, \Delta y)$, which indicates the offset between the foreground pixel and its refraction correspondence on the background image~\cite{tom-net}.
-Figure~\ref{fig:teaser} illustrates some transparent objects and their refractive flow.
+For those commonly-used thin-shell transparent objects, we can usually observe significant refraction near the edges.
+Therefore, the magnitude of the refractive flow is usually large near the boundaries, while the direction depends on a lot of factors including the structure of the object and the direction of the camera.

-There are many different methods to get refractive flow\cite{1544889,6126367,xu_hybrid_2023}, among which the gray code-based calibration method~\cite{lyu_differentiable_siggraph} is the easiest to set up, and can save manual labor.
+We use the gray code-based calibration method~\cite{lyu_differentiable_siggraph} to acquire the refractive flow.
 As illustrated in Figure~\ref{fig:flow_definition}, the transparent object is placed between a high-resolution LCD monitor and a fixed camera.
 The LCD monitor displays a sequence of 20 gray-coded images, including 10 vertical and 10 horizontal patterns.
 The camera is calibrated before the acquisition process~\cite{zhang_calibration}, and it captures the corresponding images for the calibration process to get the refractive flow.
 Strong direct light should be avoided to prevent large reflective areas on the object.
 Additionally, for generating synthetic data, the system can be cloned into a digital twin in simulation, ensuring a small sim-to-real gap, as discussed in Section~\ref{sec:rf_property_sim2real}.